rilindo/ex407_ansible_specialist_exam_labs/lab02.md

 6. Write a playbook to:
   - apply all security updates
   - reboot all instances and monitor until they come back up

+7. Write a playbook to:
+  - get the output of `rpm -qa`
+  - save the output to `/tmp/package-report.txt`